supabase/wrappers/docs/bigquery.md

 #### Auth (Non-Supabase)

-If the platform you are using does not support `pgsodium` and `Vault`, you can create a server by storing yourt GCP credentials directly.
+If the platform you are using does not support `pgsodium` and `Vault`, you can create a server by storing your GCP credentials directly.

 !!! important